1. Introduction and Objectives

 Git |

-Easy to use distributed version control system. |
+Easy-to-use distributed version control system. |

 GitHub |

-Web-based platform for hosting and managing Git repositories, including features like issues tracking, pull requests, and GitHub Actions. |
+Web-based platform for hosting and managing Git repositories, including features like issue tracking, pull requests, and GitHub Actions. |

-Netlify |
+Azure |

-Cloud service used for deploying the frontend with built-in support for continuous integration. |
+Cloud service used for deploying the application with built-in support for continuous integration. |

 JSON Web Tokens (JWT) |

-Secure and stateless authentication mechanism used to handle user sessions. |
+Secure and stateless authentication mechanism used to manage user sessions. |

 4.7.
 Motivation